 The study treatment lasts 4 weeks.
 We would like to take blood samples from you when you join the study, when you have your surgery and on one occasion after your surgery.
-We would also like to take a small sample of breast cancer tissue when you join the study and use some of the tissue that is taken away at surgery for this research.
+We would also like to use some of the breast cancer tissue taken away at surgery for this research.
 This is explained more fully below.